tombh/streaming/JOURNAL.md

 # Journal

+📆 **October 15th**
+So mainly just want to tidy things up a bit; docs and tests mostly.
+Maybe start more configs.

+📆 **October 15th**
+Got a minimal working version of completion lists.
+It's pretty impressive how with such minimal config you can get completion lists popping up in your editor.
+The possibilities are endless!

+  * [x] Reinstaler Mypy!
+  * [x] Add another classic LS feature, I think completion list?

 📆 **October 14th**
 Been thinking.
 What if I called CLI Tools LSP "Super GLS" to contrast with "Pygls".
 Then would be great to create a pygls-org namespace in Github so we have th 2 projects; `pygls-org/pygls` and `pygls-org/super-gls`.
 That way we have the low-level Pygls for fine-grained control over custom LS behaviour.
 And then Super GLS for a quicker, more user-friendly wrapper over Pygls.
 I think it's important because it really helps place the unique usecase of each language server.

+Started adding notable/illustrative params fields.
+Felt good to be helping devs out with these pointers to deeper inside the data types.
+That data is there but you have drill down through multiple files to find it.
+So placing some clues up front on the API surface feels nice.

+Writing an example completion feature made me learn a fair amount of new things about LSP and Pygls.
+I realise that the CLITools/Super LSP isn't going to so easily support every minute detail of LSP, but it does fell like it's pretty simple to support the headline features.
+And for more fine-grained control devs can just drop down into Pygls, which is the whole point anyway.

 📆 **October 13th**
 Basically just wanna make a lowkey publish of the CLI tools LSP module on Pip and start pretending like it's live, in order to find the rough edges of installation, usage, docs, etc.